MicrosoftDocs/power-platform/power-platform/guidance/white-papers/migrating-from-default-environment.md

 # Migrating apps and flows from the default environment

-This article explains how organizations and administrators can plan migration of their apps and flows from the default environment.
+This white paper explains how organizations and administrators can plan migration of their apps and flows from the default environment.

 ## Default environment